 The primary resource book on Convention on Elimination of all forms of Discrimination Against Women (CEDAW) is ‘Restoring Rights to Women’, which is available in English, Hindi and Malayalam.
 In addition, there are reports of training programmes on CEDAW and resource packages that compile readings on human rights of women, international law and relevant comparative law and regional documents.

 These resources complement and are drawn from training workshops and consultations on the respective themes

 To download soft copies of the resources or purchase hard copies, email email@example.com

 This book principally aims at enhancing and deepening the understanding on CEDAW, its coverage and potential.
 It therefore covers conceptual, substantial and contextual issues, addressing complexities within each, to provide information as well as encourage dynamic inquiry and application of the Convention.
 Available in English, Hindi, Oriya and Malayalam.
-To view the report click here: English, Hindi, Oriya, Malayalam
+To view the report in the following languages please click here: English, Hindi, Oriya, Malayalam

 This is a Asia Pacific Forum on Women Law and Development Publication, to which PLD has contributed.